SCons Build Script Generator¶

 lbuild module: modm:build:scons

 SCons is a software construction build system written in Python.
-For a better embedded experience, we've extended it with a custom build tools by the DLR as well as our own modm-specific build tools.
+For a better embedded experience, we've extended it with modm-specific build tools.

 This module generates two files: